senyuya/IL6-genetic-perturbation/README.md

 ### 6. Phenome-wide Association Study
 Comprehensive analysis across 2,469 clinical outcomes in FinnGen

 ## Requirements
 - R ≥ 4.4.3
 - Required packages: TwoSampleMR, MendelianRandomization, coloc, data.table, dplyr, metafor

 ## Data Sources
 GWAS summary statistics from public consortia.
 See Supplementary Table 1 in the manuscript for detailed information on all datasets used.

+**Contact**
+For questions about the analysis or data, please contact:
+- Lanyue Zhang - Lanyue.Zhang@med.uni-muenchen.de / zhanglanyue1996@gmail.com